ipa-rar/better_facto_simuls/README.md

 And a file called "basemap.jpg" will be created in the directory you executed from.
 This image corresponds to the created map with your given dimensions.
 #### Gazebo world
-- Manually created through Gazebo based on a properly scaled map image.
+- Manually created through Gazebo based on a properly scaled map image (Image created in the previous step or previously given).
-- The image can be created with the python script "script_name_here.py".
 #### Map file creation of the Gazebo world through Neobotix's SLAM
 - Follow the instructions given by [neobotix slam official docs - here]().
 #### Heatmap through laser aggregation